atweiden/archvault/doc/README-VM.md

 11:11:11:11:11:11 2437 -64 [WPA2-PSK-CCMP][ESS] ANOTHERSSID
 ```

-To associate with MYSSID, add the network, set the credentials and
+To associate with `MYSSID`, add the network, set the credentials and
 enable it:

 ```